The Padel Court Surface

 integrity of the base and maintaining effective water drainage.

-To do this, a layer of 300mm crushed stone is compacted and then finished with tarmac up to a height of 400mm.
+In most cases, to do this, a layer of 300mm crushed stone is compacted and then finished with tarmac up to a height of 400mm.
 A 400mm depth steel reinforced concrete ring-beam support around the perimeter of court is added to increase its strength.

 Subterranean pipes should be used to channel excess water away from base.